explainers-by-googlers/cross-origin-storage/README.md

 Storing files by their names rather than using hashes would risk collisions and lead to inconsistent access, especially in a cross-origin environment.
 The use of hashes guarantees unique identification of each file, ensuring that the contents are consistently recognized and retrieved.

+### Manually open files from harddisk

+Different origins can manually open the same file on disk, either using the File System Access API's `showOpenFilePicker()` method or using the classic `<input type="file">` approach.
+This requires the file to be stored once, but access to the file can then be shared as explained in [Cache AI models in the browser](https://developer.chrome.com/docs/ai/cache-models#special_case_use_a_model_on_a_hard_disk).
+While this works, it's manual and error-prone, as it requires the user to know what file to choose from their harddisk in the picker.

 ### Integrate cross-origin stoage in the `fetch()` API

 On the server, cross-origin isolation isn't really a problem.
 At the same time, server runtimes like Node.js, Bun, or Deno implement `fetch()` as well.
 To avoid fragmentation and to keep the present `fetch()` API simple, it probably doesn't make sense to add COS to it.